Rotax 912: Design and development

 The Rotax 912 was first sold in 1989 in non-certificated form for use in ultralights and motorgliders.
-The original 80 hp 912 UL engine has a capacity of 1211 cc and a compression ratio of 9.1:1.
+The original 80 hp 912 UL engine has a capacity of 1211 cc and a compression ratio of 9.1:1, and is designed to work with regular automotive gasoline, with up to 10% ethanol.
+The later certified 100 hp 912 ULS variant has a compression ratio of 11:1, and requires 91-octane ("premium") auto gas (100LL leaded avgas can be used, sparingly).

 The engine differs from previous generation aircraft engines (such as the Lycoming O-235) in that it has air-cooled cylinders with liquid-cooled heads and uses a 2.43:1 PSRU reduction gearbox to reduce the engine's relatively high 5,800 rpm shaft speed to a more conventional 2,400 rpm for the propeller.
 The gearbox has proven to be generally trouble-free.
 On the 912A, F and UL the standard reduction ratio is 2.27:1 with 2.43:1 optional.
-Lubrication is dry sump, and fuelling is via dual CV carburetors or fully redundant electronic fuel injection.
-The electronic fuel injected Rotax 912iS is a recent development.
+Lubrication is dry sump, and fuel is supplied via dual CV carburetors, or fully redundant electronic fuel injection in the 912iS.

 The 912's lubrication system differs from most dry-sump designs in that oil is forced into the storage tank by crankcase pressure rather than by a separate scavenge pump.
 This requires a novel preflight inspection procedure: before checking the oil level with the dipstick, the engine is "burped" by removing the oil filler cap and turning the propeller until a gurgling sound is heard, which indicates that all oil has been forced into the tank and the oil level can now be checked accurately.

+A relatively unique feature is the inclusion of an overload clutch fitted as standard in all certified engines, and most non-certified models.
+In the event of a prop strike, the clutch disengages the prop from the drivetrain to avoid engine damage, and in many cases an expensive overhaul can be avoided.
+The gearbox is removed and inspected, and if the crankshaft is not out of round, the engine can be reassembled and placed back into service.
+A torsional shock absorber consisting of 2 dog gears serves to smooth the power pulses and reduce gearbox wear during startup and shutdown.